Stay on These Roads (song)

-"Stay on These Roads" is a song by Norwegian band A-ha, released on 14 March 1988 by Warner Bros.
+"Stay on These Roads" is a song by Norwegian synth-pop band A-ha, released on 14 March 1988 by Warner Bros.
 Records as the lead single from their third studio album of the same name (1988).
 It succeeded their previous single, "The Living Daylights", which was recorded by the band for the title theme for the James Bond film of the same name in 1987.

 Background and release

 A Roland D-50 was used on this song —the sound patch is called "Staccato Heaven"— the wind sound during the instrumental was made on either a Roland Juno 60 or Juno 106 synthesizer.
 The versions on the 7" vinyl and the 3" CD single ("7 inch Version") are identical to the album version.
 The 7" single cover montage includes a blurred picture of actress Susan Sullivan, taken from a publicity shot from the TV series, Falcon Crest, in which she appeared as Maggie Gioberti.
 It is not known why this picture is used.

 The song achieved success in many European countries, becoming the most successful single from the Stay on These Roads album, along with "The Living Daylights" on the UK charts.
 Though it did not hit the national charts in the United States, the song was a significant hit across Europe.
 It went to number seven in West Germany, number three in France and Iceland, and number two in Ireland.
 In Norway, the song was the band's fourth number one single.
 "Stay on These Roads" was A-ha's seventh and final top five showing in the United Kingdom, reaching number five on the chart edition of March 27, 1988.
 It would also prove their last top ten hit in the country for almost two decades, as they did not score another UK top ten hit until eighteen years later in 2006.
 The song's music video was directed by Andy Morahan.